Ne0n09/cloudflared-remotefalcon/README.md

 6. Save tunnel
 7. Select Docker under choose your environment
 8. Copy the whole 'docker run cloudflare' command and paste it into a notepad.
 9. Ensure you have the whole token.
 We will need it later in the configuration script.
-You do not need to run the docker command.
 10. Click Next

-First public hostname
+**First public hostname**

-Subdomain: blank
+- Subdomain: blank

-Domain: your.domain.com
+- Domain: your.domain.com

-Service Type: HTTPS:
+- Service Type: HTTPS:

-Service URL: nginx
+- Service URL: nginx

-Additional application settings -> TLS
+Click Additional application settings -> TLS

 1. Origin Server name: *.yourdomain.com
 2. HTTP2 connection: On

 Click Save tunnel

 __NOTE:___ You may receive an error if you already have DNS records.
-You will need to delete any existing A records or CNAME records pointing to * or yourdomain.com
+You will need to delete any existing A or CNAME records pointing to * or yourdomain.com

-Second public hostname
+**Second public hostname**

 Click the newly created tunnel and click Edit.